Tariq-homelab/winserver-ad-bitlocker/README.md

 # Windows Server 2022: Active Directory and BitLocker Lab

 This repository documents a modular Windows Server 2022 lab environment focused on enterprise identity, access management, and data protection.
-It demonstrates practical skills in setting up Active Directory Domain Services (AD DS), configuring DNS, and preparing for Group Policy and BitLocker implementation.
+It demonstrates practical skills in setting up Active Directory Domain Services (AD DS), configuring DNS, implementing Group Policy, and managing BitLocker encryption using TPM.

 Each part of the lab is contained in its own Git branch to provide a clean, modular structure and highlight each stage independently.